 This feature can be used to troubleshoot machine wiring and other problems.
-Tapping the Reset button resets the error code counts.
-The password to reset error codes is 1713.
+Tapping the Reset button resets the The error code counts. password to reset error codes is 1713.
 Tap the Home button to return to the main menu.

-Note: the GATE is not a precision measurement instrument.
+GATE is Note: the not a precision measurement instrument.
 There may be delays.